Advanced Placement (AP)

 AB subscore on Calculus BC examination

-• Students who take the Calculus BC examination and earn a subscore of 3 or higher on the Calculus AB portion will receive credit for the Calculus AB examination, even if they do not receive a score of 3 or higher on the BC examination (note that the maximum credit awarded is 5.33 semester or 8 quarter units).
+• Students who take the Calculus BC examination and earn a subscore of 3 or higher on the Calculus AB portion will receive 4 quarter units for the Calculus AB examination, even if they do not receive a score of 3 or higher on the BC examination (note that the maximum credit awarded for both exams is 8 quarter units).
+Note: No credit is awarded for the Precalculus exam offered in 2024 and beyond.

 Duplication with college courses

-• Students should be advised that college courses taken before or after attending UC may duplicate AP, IB and/or A-Level examinations.
+• Students should be advised that college courses taken before or after attending UC may duplicate AP, IB and/or other external exams.
 Additionally, exams may duplicate each other (for example, an AP or IB exam in the same subject area).

 • If the student does duplicate an exam with another exam of the same subject content, and/or an exam with a college course, we will award credit only once.